netlify/netlify-identity-widget/README.md

 netlifyIdentity.open(); // open the modal
-netlifyIdentity.open('login'); // open the modal to the login tab netlifyIdentity.open('signup'); // open the modal to the signup tab
+netlifyIdentity.open('login'); // open the modal to the login tab netlifyIdentity.open('signup'); // open the modal to the signup tab netlifyIdentity.open('updatePassword'); // open the update password modal if the user is logged in

 netlifyIdentity.on('init', user => console.log('init', user));
 netlifyIdentity.on('login', user => console.log('login', user));